A NIGHTMARE ON ELM STREET (1984)

 Viewing Elm Street retrospectively, what viewers can no longer appreciate as much is the story’s element of mystery.
 Just who is this man with the tatty sweater and razors for fingers?
 It’s a full two thirds of the way into the film before we’re made aware of Krueger’s back story, motives, or even his name.
 And Craven could not have cooked up a more repulsive villain if he tried, the visual clash of red and green on a pullover that’s instantly recognisable, a hideously burnt face, a battered fedora casting a shadow upon his melted looks.
 There is none of the cheeky bravado that prevailed in Freddy’s further outings, just a grubby nastiness, ‘I’m gonna kill you slow’.
 Krueger and the nightmares of the children go hand in hand as we quickly learn that this is his playground with rules only he is privy to, the aforementioned opening scene making this painfully obvious.

 After this dramatic opening we meet our heroine Nancy.
-A common thread amongst all good slasher movies is a female lead played effectively by an actress with talent, and eighteen year old Heather Langenkamp makes the most of her role as Nancy.
+A common thread amongst all good slasher movies is a female lead played effectively by an actress with talent, and eighteen year old Heather Langenkamp makes the most of her role as Nancy, despite being a bit rough around the edges from a traditional acting standpoint.
 Young enough to remain vulnerable but strong enough to present believable resilience, Nancy Thompson remains in the top echelons of horror movie ‘final girls’.
 Unfortunately, the same credit cannot be given to Nancy’s friends Tina, Rod, and Glen.
 Though they’re played well enough by Wyss, Nick Corri and a fresh-faced Johnny Depp, they all look a few years older than high-schooler Nancy.

 What becomes clear though is that Nancy’s buddies are there as Freddy cannon fodder, and when the first of them is slaughtered Craven reveals just how ferocious his killer can be.
 Such is the brutality of Krueger’s first on screen kill it’s yet to be topped for impact despite numerous Freddy sequels and an untold amount of finger-razored killings.
 By 1984 the expected level of gore had been upped considerably by slasher hits such as The Burning (1981) and Italian gore fests such as The Beyond (1981).
 Craven had to up his game if horror fans were to be satisfied.
 Even with this cinematic predilection for gruesome deaths Tina’s demise was and still is a shocking watch.
 Much like the viewer all Rod can do is watch as Tina’s body is dragged around her bedroom at gravity defying angles by an unseen force, all the while being sliced to shreds.
 There is something incredibly undignified about the way Tina’s shredded remains slosh back down to the bed below, spraying blood across the room and gore across the face of a dazed Rod.